Empower Your Practice

 What is practice management software for therapists?

 Practice management software for therapists is a digital platform that centralises the administrative and clinical operations of a therapy practice.
-It typically combines appointment scheduling, secure session notes, billing and invoicing, client communication, and compliance tools into a single system, replacing the need for multiple separate tools.
+It typically combines appointment scheduling, secure electronic medical records (EMR), billing, client communication, and compliance tools into a single unified system.

 Is cloud-based software secure enough for my client data?

 Yes, provided you choose a reputable provider.
 Look for platforms that offer end-to-end encryption, UK-based data centres for GDPR compliance, and multi-factor authentication.
-These platforms are maintained by dedicated cybersecurity teams, which typically provides a higher level of protection than storing records locally or on general-purpose document tools.
+These cloud systems provide a higher level of protection than storing records locally on unprotected hard drives.

-How much does practice management software for therapists cost in the UK?
+How much does practice management software cost in the UK?

 Most UK providers use a monthly subscription model.
-Solo plans generally start between £20 and £35 per month, while more comprehensive plans with telehealth, client portals, and advanced reporting typically range from £40 to £80 per user per month.
-Always ask for a full breakdown of costs, including setup fees, data migration charges, and SMS credit costs, before committing.
+Solo plans generally start between £20 and £35 per month.
+More comprehensive plans with telehealth, client portals, and advanced EMR reporting typically range from £40 to £80 per user per month.
+Always ask for a full breakdown of setup fees and SMS credit costs.

 Do I need separate software for telehealth sessions?